dotnet/AspNetCore.Docs/aspnetcore/blazor/components/rendering.md

 * After applying an updated set of [parameters](xref:blazor/components/data-binding#binding-with-component-parameters) from a parent component.
 * After applying an updated value for a [cascading parameter](xref:blazor/components/cascading-values-and-parameters).
 * After notification of an event and invoking one of its own [event handlers](xref:blazor/components/event-handling).
-* After a call to its own <xref:Microsoft.AspNetCore.Components.ComponentBase.StateHasChanged%2A> method (see [Blazor lifecycle: State changes](xref:blazor/components/lifecycle#state-changes)).
+* After a call to its own <xref:Microsoft.AspNetCore.Components.ComponentBase.StateHasChanged%2A> method (see <xref:blazor/components/lifecycle#state-changes-statehaschanged>).

 Components inherited from <xref:Microsoft.AspNetCore.Components.ComponentBase> skip rerenders due to parameter updates if either of the following are true: